roseengineering/ExtIO_RTLTCP/README.md

 A GUI option could be added to set this manually.
 At the moment this value is hardcoded.

-I have had some issues with threading.
-Sometimes when quitting HDSDR, WINE crashes giving a page fault.
-More testing or debugging is needed.
+I previously had issues with threading.
+Sometimes when quitting HDSDR, WINE crashed with a page fault.
+But I fixed the issue by wrapping the threading code in a critical section.
-A new thread is created every time the start button pressed and a connection is made to the rtl\_tcp server.
-Any prior threads are terminated.
-Maybe this is done improperly.
-Threading should probably be switched to pthreads instead of win32.

 I have not tested the ExtIO DLL under Windows yet.